IT’S Saturday morning in Zagreb and the streets have turned into a catwalk.

 Barely 10 minutes passes though and I neck it so I order another.

 With the average Croatian drinking four coffees a day, you’d think this would see them ranked highly among the world’s coffee drinkers.
 Yet in a recent poll they only just made the top 20.
 Finland, Norway and Iceland took the top three spots.
 Croatia reached number 19.
-But coffee here too is a religion here.
+Coffee here too is a religion here.

 Under the warm Adriatic sun, I begin to relax and take in the other coffeehouses.